BasList

 Suggested utilities:

-- For programs written for Acorn 8-bit machines, BeebEm, a BBC Micro emulator, can export and import files to/from a DFS format image (.SSD, .DSD).
+- For programs written for Acorn 8-bit machines, BeebEm, a BBC Micro emulator [website - ignore the security warning], can export and import files to/from a DFS format image (.SSD, .DSD).

 - For DFS and ADFS, Gerald Holdsworth's Disc Image Manager (free, multi-platform).